yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 - Are there specific customer segments worth targeting for marketing or retention efforts?

-- Are there any identifiable issues in customer experience that need to be addressed?
+- Are there any identifiable issues in customer experience that need to be addressed?<br/>

 ### 2. About Dataset